-Tectonic Evolution of the Chugach-Prince William Terrane, South Central Alaska
+Tectonic Evolution of the Chugach Terrane, Shumagin Islands, Alaska

-Who: Six Students and Professors Cameron Davidson (Carleton College) and John Garver (Union College).
+Who: Four Students and Professors Cameron Davidson (Carleton College) and John Garver (Union College).

-This six-student project is focused on the tectonic evolution of the Chugach-Prince William terrane in south central Alaska.
-This thick accretionary complex is dominated by Campanian-Paleocene trench fill turbidites that were likely derived from the uplift and exhumation of terranes to the south in BC and Washington and then arrived in Alaska after coast-parallel translation.
-The accretionary complex has an imbricated ophiolitic suite, which is poorly studied in Prince William Sound.
+This four-student project is focused on the tectonic evolution of the Chugach-Prince William terrane in south central Alaska.
+This thick accretionary complex is dominated by Campanian-Paleocene trench fill turbidites that were likely derived from the uplift and exhumation of terranes to the south in the North American Cordillera and then arrived in Alaska after coast-parallel translation.
 Near-trench plutons of the Sanak-Baranof belt and a younger suite of plutons provide distinctive thermal events and could be key indicators of plate position between 61 and 34 Ma.
-Two study areas will be: [a] rocks of the Orca Group in the Knight Island Passage area; and [b] along-strike correlative rocks of the Ghost Rocks of Kodiak Island.
-Student projects will be focused on thermal evolution of these rocks, provenance including U/Pb dating of detrital zircon, sedimentology/stratigraphy of turbidites, paleomagnetic studies of the Knight Island Ophiolite, and understanding the age and origin of late 36-34 Ma plutons.
+Two study areas will be: [a] rocks of the Valdez Group in the Seward on the Kenai Peninsula; and [b] along-strike correlative rocks of the Shumagin Formation of Nagi Island (photo above).
+Student projects will focus on the thermal evolution of these rocks, provenance including U/Pb dating of detrital zircon, and the geochemistry and geochronology of near-trench plutons.

 This project will allow students to work in units that are classic in Cordilleran tectonics, and the results will directly feed into ideas of terrane translation and development of the Cordilleran tectonic collage.
 The project has broader significance because the translation, intrusive history, and exhumation of the CPW is directly related to deposition in flanking basins, including the hydrocarbon rich Cook Inlet basin.

-The Chugach-Prince William (CPW) composite terrane is a Mesozoic-Tertiary accretionary complex exposed for ~2200 km in southern Alaska and is inferred to be one of the thickest accretionary complexes in the world (Plafker et al., 1994; Cowan, 2003).
+The Chugach-Prince William (CPW) composite terrane is a Mesozoic-Tertiary accretionary complex that is well exposed for ~2200 km in southern Alaska and is inferred to be one of the thickest accretionary complexes in the world (Plafker et al., 1994; Cowan, 2003).
 The CPW terrane is bounded to the north by the Border Ranges fault, which shows abundant evidence of Tertiary dextral strike slip faulting, and inboard terranes of the Wrangellia composite terrane (Peninsular, Wrangellia, Alexander) (Pavlis, 1982; Cowan, 2003; Roeske et al., 2003).
-Throughout much of the 2200 km long belt of the CPW terrane it is bounded by the offshore modern accretionary complex of the Alaskan margin, but east of Prince William Sound the Yakutat block (light green, Fig. 1) is colliding into the CPW and this young collision has significantly affected uplift and exhumation of inboard rocks.
+Throughout much of the 2200 km long belt of the CPW terrane, it is bounded by the offshore modern accretionary complex of the Alaskan margin, but east of Prince William Sound the Yakutat block (yellow-green on map below) is colliding into the CPW and this young collision has significantly affected uplift and exhumation of inboard rocks.

-Map of southern Alaska showing the distribution of rocks in the Chugach Prince William terrane (dark green) and the Yakutak terrane, which is colliding with Alaska.
-The two primary study areas are indicated on Kodiak Island (B) and in western Prince William Sound (A).
+Map of southern Alaska showing the distribution of rocks in the Chugach Prince William terrane (green) and the Yakutak terrane (yellow-green), which is colliding with Alaska.
+The two primary study areas are indicated on Nagi Island (in the Shumagins – B) and around Seward on the Kenai Peninsula (A).

 Most of the Chugach and Prince William terrane is comprised of deformed trench-fill turbidites deposited over a relatively short interval of time (Campanian to Paleocene – c.
 75-55 Ma) and by some estimates the volume of sediment is between 1-2 million km3 (i.e. Decker, 1980; Sample and Reid, 2003).
 The turbidites are imbricated with oceanic igneous rocks (pillow basalts and ophiolites of Resurrection Bay and Knight Island) that provide important clues about the nature and location of adjacent oceanic lithosphere.
-In the study area the primary units of this thick flysch facies are the Campanian-Maastrictian Valdez Group, and the more outboard Paleocene Orca Group and Ghost Rocks.
+In the study area the primary units of this thick flysch facies are the Campanian-Maastrictian Valdez Group (Seward), and its western equivalent the Shumagin Formation.

 Very soon after imbrication and accretion to the continental margin, rocks of the CPW were intruded by near-trench plutons of the Sanak-Baranof belt (SBB) that has a distinct age progression starting in the west (61 Ma on Sanak Island) and getting progressively younger to the east (50 Ma on Baranof Island) (Bradley et al., 200; Haeussler et al., 2003; Kuskey et al., 2003; Farris et al., 2006).
 Following structural burial and intrusion of the SBB plutons, the entire assemblage was progressively and diachronously exhumed with the youngest exhumation ages east of Prince William Sound in the St. Elias Range (Enkelmann et al., 2009, 2010).